liuyoshio/pintos/README.md

 # Pintos
-This repo contains skeleton code for undergraduate Operating System course honor track at Peking University.
+This repo is my implementation of pintos (for undergraduate Operating System course honor track at Peking University).

 [Pintos](http://pintos-os.org) is a teaching operating system for 32-bit x86, challenging but not overwhelming, small but realistic enough to understand OS in depth (it can run on x86 machine and simulators